 I’ve learnt that the key to a great LOI is to get in and get out as quickly as you can.

-You want to introduce yourself, establish your skills, sell your value and get out of there.
+You want to introduce yourself, articulate the value you offer, mention your experience/skills and get out of there.

 Most potential clients know within a sentence or two whether they’re interested in what you have to offer.

-Here’s a recent example of an LOI I sent out on LinkedIn to an editor I hadn’t worked with before.
+Here’s an example of an LOI I sent to an editor (via LinkedIn) who I hadn’t worked with before.

-A sample of a freelance letter of introduction
+A sample letter of introduction for freelance writers (that worked!)

 And you know what?